wcbing/support.typora.io/_posts/basic/2019-01-05-Shortcut Keys.md

 ## Change Shortcut Keys

 Users can set or reassign shortcut keys for commands in Typora's menu bar.
-This article will shows how to do this.
+This article will show you how to do this.

 ### macOS

-We use macOS's system feature to customize Typora's key binding on macOS.
+We use macOS's system feature to customize Typora's key bindings on macOS.

 1. Open `System Preference` → `Keyboard`, select tab `Shortcuts`.
-Select `App Shortcuts` in its left panel.
+Select `App Shortcuts` in the left panel.

    ![Snip20160814_1](/media/custom-key-binding/Snip20160814_1.png)

-2. Click the "+" button, a dialog sheet would pop up.
-Select "Typora.app" from field `Application`, then enter the exact name of the menu command you want to add, and then type the shortcut key combination you want to assign.
+2. Click the "+" button, a dialog sheet will pop up.
+Select "Typora.app" from the `Application` field, then enter the exact name of the menu command you want to add and then type the shortcut key combination you want to assign.

-   For example, assume you want to add/change the shortcut key to pin Typora's window, you can fill the dialog box as follows:
+   For example, assuming you want to add/change the shortcut key to pin Typora's window, you can fill the dialog box as follows:

    ![Snip20160814_5](/media/custom-key-binding/Snip20160814_5.png)

-   Then `Command+Shift+P` will be the shortcut key for menu command "always On Top"
+   Then <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> will be the shortcut key combination for the menu command "Always On Top".

 ### Windows / Linux